johnlockejrr/pylaia/docs/usage/training/index.md

 ### Resume training from a checkpoint

-Run the following command to continue training on the same dataset from a checkpoint, for 200 epochs.
+Run the following command to continue training from a checkpoint for 200 epochs.
 ```sh
 pylaia-htr-train-ctc --config config_train_model.yaml --train.resume True --trainer.max_epochs 200
 ```